lucasjmagee/3D-Discrete-Morse-Graph-Reconstruction/README.md

 #### Description

-Compute persistence diagram of 3D image stack.
-The program is a modified version of the code found at (https://github.com/DIPHA/dipha).
+The first step of the DM graph reconstruction algorithm is to compute persistence on the so called lower star filtration of the input triangulation with respect to the density function.
+This package uses the state of the art DIPHA persistence program for this step.
+The program is a modified version of the code found at (https://github.com/DIPHA/dipha) that is meant to explicitly take 3D data and output all of the persistence information needed for the DM graph reconstruction algorithm.

 #### Python Function